meteotest/h5pySWMR/README.md

 #### When should I use h5pySWMR?

-When you want to read and write to hdf5 files at the same time, i.e., from parallel processes.
+When you want to read and write hdf5 files at the same time, i.e., from parallel processes.

 #### Is h5pySWMR production ready?